mum4k/platformio_rules/README.md

 ## Rules documentation

-These rules have standard Skylark documentation inside the platformio_docs directory.
+These rules have standard Starlark documentation inside the platformio_docs directory.

 To rebuild the documentation run: